 • What would you really love to design and create?
 What are your new product ideas?
 Have you learnt a new creative skill or would you like to use a new production method or material?

-If you want to create a collection that sells well in the future than evaluating in detail what’s currently working for you is a great first step.
+If you want to create a collection that sells well in the future than evaluating in detail what’s currently working for you is an important first step.

 Step 2: Who do you want to create your next collection for?